blongden/vnd.error/README.md

 PHP - [Rhumsaa\VndError](https://github.com/ramsey/vnderror)

+## Recommendations

+### Retry-After

+RFC2616 defines the [Retry-After](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.37) header for use with a 503 (Service Unavailable), or 3xx response.
+If you wish to communicate a delay before retrying a request, for example 'Rate limit reached', make use of this with the vnd.error document.

 ## Acknowledgements

 Thanks to Mike Kelly, Darrel Miller and Mike Amundsen for their initial discusson on vnd.error+xml on the 'Hal Discuss' group.